OpenHRC/ohrc_pixi_ws/README.md

 ```

-If you have a 3D mouse (spacenav), you can also use it for teleoperation instead of interactive marker.
+If you have a 3D mouse (spacenav), you can also use it for teleoperation instead.
 ```bash
 $ source ~/ros2_ws/install/setup.bash
 $ sudo apt install ros-humble-spacenav # if you don't have spacenav package